Do MLLMs Exhibit Human-like Perceptual Behaviors? HVSBench: A Benchmark for MLLM Alignment with Human Perceptual Behavior: Introduction

-We thoroughly evaluate 13 well-known SOTA MLLMs on HVSBench, spanning diverse architectures and model scales.
+We thoroughly evaluate 26 well-known SOTA MLLMs \ysqq{and human performance} on HVSBench, spanning diverse architectures and model scales.
 This not only provides a direct comparison among these models across multiple aspects of the HVS, but also highlights the significant gap between current MLLMs and humans.
-Furthermore, our findings reveal critical insights for future improvements: aligning MLLMs with the HVS cannot be achieved merely by incorporating external knowledge of related cues and priors, or by integrating human-generated captions and summaries.
-Additionally, we design a prominence enhancement to demonstrate how human-aligned MLLMs can improve downstream applications.
-Our contributions are summarized as follows:
+Furthermore, our findings reveal critical insights for future improvements: aligning MLLMs with the HVS cannot be achieved merely by incorporating external knowledge of related cues and priors, or by integrating human-generated captions and summaries. \ysqq{Additionally, we stress the value of HVS alignment across domains and their evidences: mimicking human fixation enhances QA/captioning; more intuitive content generation demonstrated by our designed prominence enhancement; improved performance in HVS-specific tasks; and applications in autonomous driving and assistive tools.} Our contributions are summarized as follows:

-\begin{enumerate} \item We are the first to systematically study the alignment between MLLM and the HVS, pioneering the use of diverse questions across five distinct fields of HVS for model evaluation. \item We construct HVSBench, a large-scale and comprehensive benchmark with 85,147 multimodal question-answer pairs, which can be used to thoroughly evaluate MLLMs in scenarios that closely mirror the HVS. \item We propose a robust evaluation protocol with a human-inspired and field-adaptive automatic standardization. \item We conduct a comprehensive evaluation of 13 popular MLLMs using HVSBench.
-Additionally, we provide new insights and techniques for developing more HVS-aligned and explainable MLLMs, including a prominence enhancement method that shows how HVS-aligned MLLMs improve downstream applications. \end{enumerate}
+\begin{enumerate} \item To the best of our knowledge, we are \textbf{the first} to systematically study the perceptual alignment between MLLM and the HVS, across five distinct fields of HVS for model evaluation. \item We construct HVSBench, \textbf{the first} large-scale and comprehensive benchmark with 85,147 multimodal question-answer pairs to thoroughly evaluate MLLMs in scenarios that closely mirror the HVS. \item We propose a robust evaluation protocol with a human-inspired and field-adaptive automatic standardization. \item We conduct a comprehensive evaluation of 26 popular MLLMs \ysqq{and human} using HVSBench.
+Additionally, we provide new insights and techniques for developing more HVS-aligned and explainable MLLMs. \end{enumerate}